Connection to Virtual Servers

 2 Required for using VM Console and viewing snapshot information.

-4 Required for accessing VM console from Veeam ONE Monitor.
+5 Required for accessing VM console from Veeam ONE Client.

-The account used to connect Microsoft Hyper-V hosts and clusters must:
+The account used to connect standalone Microsoft Hyper-V hosts must:

 - Be a member of the Hyper-V Administrators and Performance Monitor Users security groups.

 - Have permissions to remotely access WMI on Microsoft Hyper-V hosts.

 This includes remote access, activation and launching the DCOM application of WMI, and remote access to the root WMI namespace and sub-namespaces.
 For details on granting these permissions, see Configuring Permissions to Remotely Access WMI.